Green Cutlets - Lentil Patties With Greens

 Green Cutlets in a plate

 More than me, my son was eager to see me transform the spinach harvested from his vegetable bed (I have to mention that it is from his part of the garden).
-Also, I wanted to try out something new that I have not made before. and that resulted in green cutlets.
+Also, I wanted to try out something new that I had not made before. and that resulted in green cutlets.

 Our first harvest of spinach